vibhor-5/movie-rec-website/README.md

 # MovieRec: Educational Movie Recommendation Platform

-MovieRec is a full-stack, educational movie recommendation platform that helps users discover new films while learning how recommendation algorithms work.
-The platform combines collaborative filtering, content-based filtering, and hybrid approaches, offering both personalized recommendations and interactive educational insights.
+MovieRec is a full-stack educational movie recommendation platform.
+It helps users discover new films and learn how recommendation algorithms work, combining collaborative filtering, content-based filtering, and hybrid approaches.
+The platform features a modern UI, robust backend, and extensible ML modules.

 ---

 ## Features

-- **Personalized Movie Recommendations**: Get suggestions tailored to your taste using multiple algorithms.
+- **Personalized Recommendations**: Tailored movie suggestions using multiple algorithms.
-- **Educational Insights**: Learn how recommendation systems work through interactive visualizations and explanations.
+- **Educational Insights**: Learn how recommendation systems work with interactive visualizations.
 - **Onboarding & Taste Profiling**: Rate movies and set preferences to build your unique taste profile.
-- **Modern UI**: Responsive, user-friendly frontend built with React, Tailwind CSS, and TypeScript.
+- **Modern UI**: Responsive frontend built with React, TypeScript, and Tailwind CSS.
-- **Robust Backend**: Node.js/Express API with Prisma ORM and PostgreSQL for data management.
+- **Robust Backend**: Node.js/Express API with Prisma ORM and PostgreSQL.
-- **Extensible ML Models**: Python-based pre-training and recommender modules for experimenting with new algorithms.
+- **Extensible ML Models**: Python-based modules for experimenting with new algorithms.

 ---